Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Time-aware Metapath Feature Augmentation

-Ponzi schemes reward old investors through new investment income, i.e., two-way transactions do not occur simultaneously, so here we introduce the time information of transactions to depict the temporal behavior patterns.
-Formally, we use the following \textbf{time-aware metapath} to characterize the temporal behavior patterns:
+Ponzi schemes reward old investors through new investment income, i.e., two-way transactions do not occur simultaneously, so here we further introduce the time information of transactions to depict the temporal behavior patterns.
+Formally, we use the following \textbf{time-aware metapaths} to characterize the temporal behavior patterns:

-Note that the timing constraint $t_1<t_2<t_3$ ensures that the behavior pattern represented by the metapath is more consistent with the real interaction law.
-Additionally, we call the metapath defined in Eq.~(\ref{eq: notime}) a timeless metapath, which ignores the timing of interactions and is based on an after-the-fact perspective.
+Note that the timing constraint $t_1<t_2<t_3$ ensures that the behavior patterns represented by the metapaths are more consistent with the real interaction rules.
+Under the timing constraint, the number of effective metapaths is reduced to 3,280,360,935.
+More specifically, 93.837\% of the time-aware metapaths have a $CA_\ast$ that corresponds to a Ponzi account (93.839\% for $P^1$ and 11.733\% for $P^2$), which also suggests that compared with normal accounts, Ponzi accounts are more inclined to use the interaction patterns defined by the above metapaths to commit fraud.
+Additionally, we refer to the metapaths defined in Eq.~(\ref{eq: notime}) as timeless metapaths, which ignores the timing of interactions and is based on an after-the-fact perspective.